ncshy/Linux-Investigations/investigate_stack/README.md

 ```
 1145:   55                      push   %rbp
 ```
-This pushes the current frame pointer onto the stack and decrements the rsp value by 8(for 64bit system, addresses are 8 bytes). <br>
+This pushes the previous frame pointer rbp(or also called base pointer) onto the stack and decrements the rsp value by 8(for 64bit system, addresses are 8 bytes). <br>
 Also note that the stack grows downward for x86 system. <br>

 ```
    1146:   48 89 e5                mov    %rsp,%rbp
 ```
 Here the stack pointer is copied to frame pointer register.
 Thus this is the beginning of the main function stack frame. <br>
-So in effect, there will be multiple frames within a stack along with nested frames(in case of nested function calls).
+So in effect, there will be multiple frames within a stack including nested frames(in case of nested function calls).

 ```
 1149:   48 83 ec 10             sub    $0x10,%rsp